Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Alison Harlow

-For their part the Andersons taught and initiated a variety of individuals, both in their own coven “Nostos” and outside of it.
-One initiate Starhawk, who popularised such Feri concepts as the Three Souls, and the Iron and Pearl Pentacles in her book: The Spiral Dance.
+The Andersons in the meantime continued to teach and initiated a variety of individuals, both in their own coven “Nostos” and outside of it.
+One initiate was Starhawk, who popularised such Feri concepts as the Three Souls and the Iron and Pearl Pentacles in her book: The Spiral Dance.
 Her own coven Compost served as the basis for Reclaiming, a separate tradition combining the spirituality of the Craft with political awareness and action.
-Reclaiming draws much of its core material from the Feri tradition teachings and while not all Reclaiming members are Feri, there exists an initiatory linage of Feri within their tradition.
-And so from early beginnings the Andersons teachings continues to spread as the Feri Tradition continues to grow and develop.
+Reclaiming draws much of its core material from Feri teachings and while not all their members are Feri, there still exists an initiatory linage of Feri within their tradition.

-Today the Feri Tradition has evolved into an initiatory mystery tradition of modern contempoary Witchcraft.
-In the main, strong emphasis is placed on sensual experience and awareness, including sexual mysticism, which is not limited to heterosexual expression.
-Feri witches often see themselves as “fey” acting outside social definitions and on the road to Fairyland.
-They believe that much of reality is unseen, or at least has uncertain boundaries.
-Within the Feri tradition there is a deep respect for the wisdom of Nature, a love of beauty and an appreciation of bardic and mantic creativity.
-It should be noted that most Feri traditions are not considered to be Wicca.
+Today the Feri Tradition has evolved into an initiatory mystery tradition, in which strong emphasis is placed on sensual experiences and awareness, including sexual mysticism, which is not limited to gender specific heterosexual or homosexual preferences.
+They believe that much of reality is unseen, or at least has uncertain boundaries and hold a deep respect for the wisdom of Nature, a love of beauty and an appreciation of bardic and mantic creativity.
+So from early beginnings the Craft teachings of the Andersons continue to spread as the Feri Tradition continues to grow and develop.

 Thorns of the Bloodrose by Victor Anderson (self-published in 1970) is a collection of his poetry.
 Many of the poems it contains have since found their way into the rituals of many lines of the Feri tradition.